-Section I. The Election Process for the Student Government Association's Executive Branch:
+Section I.

-Shall consist of two (2) faculty members, two (2) administrators, four (4) senators and a member of the Executive Branch.
+The Election Process for the Student Government Association's Executive Branch shall consist of two (2) administrators, four (4) senators and a member of the Executive Branch.
 This committee shall serve as the governing body over the entire election process.